DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/2025-09-18-new-landing-page-for-lead-providers.md

 ---
-title: New landing page for lead provider guidance
+title: New landing page for lead providers
 description: Restructuring the way we present information to lead providers
 date: 2025-09-18
 ---